Clan Gregor: 17th century, clan conflicts and civil war

-In response to the execution of two MacGregor clansmen in the year 1603, Alasdair MacGregor marched into Colquhoun territory with a force of over four hundred men.
+In response to the execution of two MacGregor clansmen in 1603, Alasdair MacGregor marched into Colquhoun territory with a force of over 400 men.

 The chief of Clan Colquhoun, in response, had been granted a royal commission to suppress the MacGregors.
-Colquhoun assembled a force of five hundred foot and three hundred horse and advanced to Glen Fruin to repel the Highland raiders.
+Colquhoun assembled a force of 500 foot and 300 cavalry and advanced to Glen Fruin to hunt down and pursue the Highland raiders.
 MacGregor split his force in two and while the main MacGregor force and the Colquhouns engaged in combat, the second MacGregor force attacked the Colquhouns from the rear.
-The Colquhouns were driven into the Moss of Auchingaich where their cavalry was useless and over two hundred Colquhouns were killed.
-At the end of the eighteenth century, in an act of good will, the chiefs of the two clans met and shook hands on the very site of the former slaughter.
+The Colquhouns were driven into the Moss of Auchingaich where their cavalry was useless, and over 200 Colquhouns were killed.
+At the end of the 18th century, in an act of good will, the chiefs of the two clans met and shook hands on the site of the former slaughter.

-In April 1603 James VI of Scotland issued an edict that proclaimed the name of MacGregor as "altogidder abolisheed".
+In April 1603, James VI of Scotland issued an edict that proclaimed the name of MacGregor as "altogidder abolisheed".
 This meant that anyone who bore the name must renounce it or suffer death.
 In 1604, MacGregor and eleven of his chieftains were hanged at Mercat Cross, Edinburgh.
-As a result, the Clan Gregor was scattered, with many taking other names such as Murray or Grant.
+As a result, Clan Gregor was scattered, with many taking other names such as Murray or Grant.
 They were hunted like animals and flushed out of the heather by bloodhounds.